sbwml/luci-app-qbittorrent/README.md

-qBittorrent - A BitTorrent client in Qt
+qBittorrent - A BitTorrent client in Qt6
 ------------------------------------------

 ## How to build